thomasclarke1969/documentation/transition/ios/transition-guide.md

 ## Typing Indicators
 Typing indicators are a common UI element in messaging applications.
 LayerKit now provides platform support for implementing typing indicators across Android and iOS applications.

 Applications can broadcast typing indicators by calling `sendTypingIndicator:` on a `LYRConversation` object.
 This method will broadcast a typing indicator on behalf of the currently authenticated user.
-Each participant in the conversation will recieve a typing indicator notification.
+Each participant in the conversation will receive a typing indicator notification.

 ```objective-c
 // Sends a typing indicator event to a specific conversation